Incompleteusern/DiplomacyGM-rs/README.md

 # DiplomacyGM-rs

-For SVGs, goal is that `usvg` is used for parsing, then `quick-xml` is used for modifying the xml, and then `resvg` and `usvg` is done to create a png.
-This is suboptimal in the sense that in an ideal world the last two steps could be combined, but `usvg` only supports read-only trees and trying to hack it is likely a bad idea.
+For SVGs, goal is that `quick-xml` is used for parsing, then `quick-xml` is used for modifying the xml, and then `resvg` and `usvg` is done to create a png.

 Goals